The History of the Pancake - A Fun Guide

 The Ancient Greeks and Ancient Romans were both known to make and consume pancakes.
 The Romans made a dish called Alita Dolcia (meaning “another sweet” in Latin) and served it from stalls on street corners.
 Alita Dolcia was a type of flatbread, very similar to a pancake but with spices in the mixture which they would often serve with honey.

-There are even recipes for different types of pancake featured in ancient Roman cookbooks!
+There are even recipes for different types of pancakes featured in ancient Roman cookbooks!
 The most well-known is the recipe for a type of Ancient Greek griddle-cake called “Teganitai”.
 The recipe features in the book “On the properties of foodstuffs” by Galen, an Ancient Greek who became one of the Roman Empire’s best physicians.
 More good news for you – you can still eat Teganitai in Greece today – and it’s basically the same recipe from ancient times!

-The Ancient Greeks loved pancakes so much, they even wrote about them in poetry.
+The Ancient Greeks loved pancakes so much, that they even wrote about them in poetry.
 In the 5th century BC, Athenian comic poet Cratinus lovingly described the steam rising from his morning pancakes and Magnus described how they were served slathered in honey (yum!).

 Stone Age Pancakes?: